Brittney Griner trial begins in Russian court

-The Phoenix Mercury center and two-time U.S. Olympic gold medalist was arrested in February at Moscow’s Sheremetyevo Airport after police said she was carrying vape canisters with cannabis oil.
+The initial session of the trial, which was adjourned until July 7, offered the most extensive public interaction between Griner and reporters since the Phoenix Mercury center and two-time U.S. Olympic gold medalist was arrested in February at Moscow’s Sheremetyevo Airport.

+Griner, 31, was escorted into the courtroom in the capital’s suburb of Khimki while handcuffed and wearing a Jimi Hendrix T-shirt.
+At a closed-door preliminary hearing Monday, her detention was extended for another six months, to Dec.
+20.

+Police have said she was carrying vape canisters with cannabis oil when detained at the airport.
 She could face up to 10 years in prison if convicted of large-scale transportation of drugs.

-Griner, 31, was escorted into the courtroom in the Moscow suburb of Khimki while handcuffed and wearing a Jimi Hendrix T-shirt.
-At a closed-door preliminary hearing Monday, her detention was extended for another six months, to Dec.
-20, and her next court session was set for July 7.

-Fewer than 1% of defendants in Russian criminal cases are acquitted, and unlike in the U.S., acquittals can be overturned.
+Fewer than 1% of defendants in Russian criminal cases are acquitted, and unlike in U.S. courts, acquittals can be overturned.

+The state-owned Tass news agency quoted Griner as saying in court that she understood the charges but would not comment further on them until later.

+Two witnesses were questioned by the prosecution: an airport customs official, who spoke in open court, and an unidentified witness in a closed session. according to the state news agency RIA-Novosti.
+The trial was then adjourned, it said, when two other witnesses did not show up.

 Her case comes at an extraordinarily low point in Moscow-Washington relations.
 Griner was arrested less than a week before Russia sent troops into Ukraine, which aggravated already high tensions between the two countries.
 The U.S. then imposed sweeping sanctions on Moscow, and Russia denounced the U.S. for sending weapons to Ukraine.